MoralisWeb3/docs/docs/01-web3-data-api/evm/wallet-api/06-Transfers/how-to-get-erc-20-transfers-of-smart-contract-account.md

 This step-by-step tutorial shows how to track, retrieve, and query an ERC-20 token in a smart account using the account address and the token contract, simplifying the process and offering code examples in multiple programming languages.

 :::tip
-This tutorial uses Moralis' [getWalletTokenTransfers](/web3-data-api/evm/reference/get-wallet-token-transfers) RPC method.
+This tutorial uses Moralis' [`getWalletTokenTransfers`](/web3-data-api/evm/reference/get-wallet-token-transfers) RPC method.
 :::

 ## Step 1: Set Up Moralis

 Read our article, [Setting Up Moralis: Getting Started](/web3-data-api/evm/get-your-api-key), and make sure to finish all the steps.
 Only after that can you go ahead to complete this guide.

-## Step 2: Method to Get and Retrieve ERC-20 Tokens for a Given Smart Account Address
+## Step 2: Method to Get and Retrieve ERC-20 Transfers for a Given Smart Account Address

-You can use the [getWalletTokenTransfers](/web3-data-api/evm/reference/get-wallet-token-transfers) API endpoint to get all transactions for an address of a smart account.
+You can use the [`getWalletTokenTransfers`](/web3-data-api/evm/reference/get-wallet-token-transfers) API endpoint to get all transactions for an address of a smart account.
 This endpoint allows you to fetch transactions for a given address of a smart account.

 You will need two essential parameters: